liveahero-wiki/liveahero-wiki.github.io/_events/2305train.md

 * this will be unordered
 {:toc}

+## Event Preview
+The Galactic Railroad - it is a passenger spaceship that connects the stars.

+To commemorate the completion of the cutting-edge galaxy sleeping train Model Stella Campanela, the company operate a train trip with a secret destination, the mystery train.

+Being entrusted by Huckle to inspect, you board the luxurious train with Yoshiori as your escort.

+There you meet a young canine working as a barista, while in the middle of an enjoyable cofee break, a disturbing ghostly commotion spreads like a ripple...

+The robot conductor who works as a doorman on the Stella Campanela, a snow leopard gambling in the casino, and the former commander of the Special Operations Forces who was on board as a security staff.
+While searching for the cause of the commotion, something unusual is happening to the train ......!

+An abyss of space from which there is no escape.
+Riding with the turbulence, the cruise train is running across the galaxy...

 ## Event Banners

 This Event's gacha summon includes one time-limited variant {% chara_link Yoshiori|h2 %} (Hero),